Josh-SCG/Honours-Research-Project/README.md

 The research project was done individually on a topic of our own choice that was approved by our supervisor, while the development of the computer game was done as a group.

 This repository only contains the documentation and files relating to the project as a whole and the research project.
-The repositiory for the computer game source code can be found at [this repository](https://github.com/GCWehmeyer/Spherical_Shadows) and the finished computer game can be found and downloaded from [here](https://josh-scg.itch.io/puzzle-ball-spherical-shadows).
+The repositiory for the computer game source code can be found at [this repository](https://github.com/GCWehmeyer/Spherical_Shadows) or [this one](https://github.com/Josh-SCG/Spherical_Shadows) and the finished computer game can be found and downloaded from [here](https://josh-scg.itch.io/puzzle-ball-spherical-shadows).

 # The Research